-Upon request, library staff at any service desk will assist with the retrieval of books and media.
+Upon request, library staff at the first floor service desk will assist with the retrieval of books and media.

 Persons with disabilities may assign a designee to check out library books on their behalf.
 By authorizing a designated proxy to check out materials, you acknowledge that you are responsible for all materials borrowed on your account.
 To authorize a proxy borrower on your account, contact firstname.lastname@example.org (email must originate from your CWU email address).
 Please include: